astrotime/timenomad_app/collections/_posts/2019-03-23-sidereal-zodiac-in-astrology-its-strengths-and-weaknesses.md

     <div class="col-6">
       <div class="row text-photo-caption-serif">
       	<strong>The star Spica</strong> is located a mere 2º south of the ecliptic, making it a really powerful source of astral energies.<br><br>
-      	Spica is one of the 15 Behenian “root” stars especially suitable for magical applications.
+      	Spica is one of the  <a href="/documentation/fixed-stars-in-astrological-chart.html">15 Behenian “root” stars</a> especially suitable for magical applications.
 It is of nature of Venus & Mercury.
 Gemstone: emerald, Plant: sage.
       </div>
     </div>
   </div>